abelardojarab/gputeachingkit-labs/Module3/ImageColorToGrayscale/description.markdown

 ---
-title: CUDA Image Color to Grayscale
+title: Module 3 Lab - CUDA Image Color to Grayscale
-author: GPU Teaching Kit -- Accelerated Computing
+author: GPU Teaching Kit - Accelerated Computing
 ---
-## Objective
+# Objective

 The purpose of this lab is to implement an efficient histogramming equalization
 	algorithm for an input image.